 What are the needs?

-Large parts of Laos are prone to floods and droughts, and the country's vulnerability to such disasters has even increased over the last few years, as a result of illegal logging and deforestation, among other reasons.
+Large parts of Laos are prone to floods and droughts, and the country's vulnerability to such disasters has increased over the last few years, as a result of illegal logging and deforestation, among other reasons.
+Most recently in mid-2016, days of heavy downpours caused floods in many parts of the country, affecting more than 20 000 people.
+Numerous homes and swathes of agricultural lands were also damaged.

-Storms, floods and landslides often create humanitarian needs such as food assistance, temporary shelter, clean water and sanitation, primary healthcare and basic household items and livelihood support.
+Storms, floods and landslides often leave the population in need of food assistance, temporary shelter, clean water and sanitation, primary health care and basic household items and livelihood support.
 Outbreaks of tropical diseases such as dengue and malaria put an additional strain on local health services, and preventive action is required at community level.

 How are we helping?